jic-dtool/jic-dtool.github.io/_drafts/problem-with-mixing-data.md

     └── pre_process.py
 ```

+The directory names suggest that the intermediate file ``cleaned_data.csv`` is
+a good candidate for deletion.
+If the whole analysis pipeline was automated one
+may also consider deleting the final result (``output.csv``), depending on how
+long it takes to run the analysis.

 The setup above is an improvement.
 However it is not ideal.
 What if you, or one
 of your colleagues, wanted to use the raw data for a different analysis.
 How
 would you enable that?

-**Copying the raw data is bad!**

-Making a symbolic link to the raw data would mean that the location and the
-directory structure of the current project could never change.
-This is not
-ideal.
+### Avoiding data duplication

+There are several reason to want to avoid duplicating data.
+One reason is
+that every duplication costs disk space.
+Another reason is that having
+multiple copies of data makes it ambiguous what the canonical source of the
+data is.

-A better solution is to have a canonical place to store your raw data in.
+A better solution is therefore to have a canonical place to store your raw data
-For example something along the lines of the below:
+in.
+For example something along the lines of the below.

 ```
 $ tree research-group-share/
 research-group-share/
 ├── projects
-│   ├── abc_proj
+│   ├── cure_cancer
 │   │   ├── final_results
 │   │   ├── intermediate_data
 │   │   └── scripts
-│   └── def_proj
+│   └── feed_the_world
 │       ├── final_results
 │       ├── intermediate_data
 │       └── scripts